Country Report for Kenya

 A County Early Childhood Education Bill is under discussion which includes prohibition of corporal punishment in article 70: “(1) No teacher or any staff of an education centre shall administer corporal punishment….
 (3) A person who contravenes subsection (1) commits an offence and shall be liable, on conviction, to a fine not exceeding five hundred thousand or to imprisonment for a term not exceeding four years, or to both.”

 In 2015, the Government reported to the Committee on the Rights of the Child that it had developed Guidelines for Positive Discipline in schools and also planned a teacher’s handbook and accompanying training manual.
 A Positive Discipline Handbook for Teachers has now been drafted by the Ministry of Education, Science and Technology with the support of civil society partners, and a roll out plan is being developed with stakeholders in the education sector, including the Teachers Service Commission, the Kenya Institute of Curriculum Developments and others.
 The aim is to have positive discipline included as a subject in the teacher training curriculum, to be assessed in teacher training colleges.
-A national launch of the Handbook is planned for some time in 2017.
+A national launch of the Handbook was planned for some time in 2017.
+The Government reported in 2018 that it was still in the process of developing alternative discipline guidelines for teachers.

 Sentence for crime